Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Materials

-Here, $s$ denotes the harmonic index of the Fourier-based cyclical encoding, with a maximum value of $3$.
-This choice provides a balance between expressive power and robustness, allowing the model to capture sub-seasonal patterns while avoiding high-frequency components that could amplify noise.
-Meteorological variables are incorporated as exogenous covariates and further enriched through cumulative feature engineering to capture delayed and extreme weather effects relevant to vegetation dynamics.
-Specifically, nine derived features are computed from precipitation and temperature using two complementary aggregation strategies.\\ \emph{a) Between-target cumulative features:} To account for the irregular spacing of target observations, three features are computed by aggregating daily meteorological variables over the variable-length interval between two consecutive target timestamps $\tau_{t-1}$ and $\tau_t$.
-These features capture cumulative effects occurring between successive satellite overpasses and are defined as
+Temporal information is encoded via Fourier-based cyclical representations of the day of the year.
+Sine and cosine components are computed up to the third harmonic, capturing sub-seasonal patterns without introducing high-frequency components that could amplify noise.

+Meteorological variables are incorporated as exogenous covariates and enriched through cumulative feature engineering to capture delayed and extreme-weather effects on vegetation dynamics.
+Nine derived features are computed from precipitation and temperature using two complementary aggregation strategies. \\ \emph{a) Between-target:} Three features aggregate daily meteorological variables over the variable-length interval between two consecutive target observations: cumulative rainfall, the number of cold days ($T < 10^\circ$C), and the number of hot days ($T > 30^\circ$C).

-corresponding respectively to cumulative rainfall, the number of cold days, and the number of hot days observed between two consecutive target acquisitions. \\ \emph{b) Rolling-window cumulative features:} In addition, six features are computed using rolling aggregation over fixed temporal windows to capture short- and medium-term weather effects independently of the target sampling irregularity.
-Let $w \in \{7,14\}$ denote the rolling window length (in days), and let
+\emph{b) Rolling-window:} Six features are computed using rolling aggregation over fixed temporal windows to capture short- and medium-term weather effects independently of sampling irregularity: cumulative rainfall and cold ($T < 10^\circ$C) and hot ($T > 30^\circ$C) days count over 7- and 14-day windows.

-be the set of daily timestamps within the window ending at target time $\tau_t$.
-The rolling cumulative features are defined as

-which correspond to cumulative rainfall and counts of extreme-temperature days over fixed temporal horizons.
-The temperature thresholds of 10°C and 30°C are commonly adopted in agronomic studies as indicators of cold and heat stress conditions affecting plant physiology and, in extreme cases, leading to growth inhibition or tissue damage~\cite{hatfield2015temperature}.
+The temperature thresholds of $10^\circ$C and $30^\circ$C are standard agronomic indicators of cold and heat stress conditions affecting plant physiology and, in extreme cases, leading to growth inhibition or tissue damage~\cite{hatfield2015temperature}.
 The same set of cumulative features is computed for both historical and future covariates.

-To account for uncertainty in meteorological forecasts, controlled perturbations are applied to future meteorological covariates.
-The magnitude of the perturbation increases with the temporal distance from the last observed historical timestamp, reflecting the growing uncertainty at longer forecasting horizons.
-This is implemented through a horizon-dependent scaling factor